awsdocs/amazon-s3-userguide/doc_source/tutorial-s3-object-lambda-redact-pii.md

 ## Step 3: Create an S3 access point<a name="ol-pii-step3"></a>

-To use an S3 Object Lambda access point to access and transform the original data, you must create an S3 access point and associate it with the S3 bucket that you created in [Step 1](#ol-pii-step1)\.
+To use an S3 Object Lambda Access Point to access and transform the original data, you must create an S3 access point and associate it with the S3 bucket that you created in [Step 1](#ol-pii-step1)\.
 The access point must be in the same AWS Region as the objects you want to transform\.

-Later in this tutorial, you'll use this access point as a supporting access point for your Object Lambda access point\.
+Later in this tutorial, you'll use this access point as a supporting access point for your Object Lambda Access Point\.

 **To create an access point**